-There has always been a debate that creativity is quite widely used in B2C campaign and not in its business counterpart.
-Unlikely, what we fail to understand here is, in both marketers are addressing to humans.
+There has always been a debate that creativity is quite widely used in the B2C campaign and not in its business counterpart.
+Unlikely, what we fail to understand here is, in both marketers are addressing humans.
 Not essentially, your B2B campaign has to be detail-oriented.
-Creativity only for B2C is a notion that more widely prevails in India where a majority of the population are still stuck to their conservative mindset.
-Yes, convincing B2B audience in India is tough, but not impossible.
+Creativity only for B2C is a notion that more widely prevails in India where a majority of the population is still stuck to their conservative mindset.
+Yes, convincing the B2B audience in India is tough, but not impossible.
 You heard it right.
 You can be a B2B company and still have a creative element in your marketing campaigns.
 Provided you’re doing it right.
-Here we study some set of B2B campaigns which have a creative and is still detail-oriented.
+Here we study some set of B2B campaigns that have a creative and are still detail-oriented.

 Accenture with Tiger Woods

 If you were a teenager in the early 2000s, you would have seen television as well as print commercial of Accenture which says, “Go on.
 Be a Tiger.”
 Well, the messaging here is strategic.
 As a teenager, you would’ve not understood what the ad meant.
 But someone who is waiting to acquire the services of an MNC like Accenture definitely understood.

 Most importantly, they had chosen the right sports star.
 Rather than choosing a Sachin Tendulkar at that time, they chose Tiger Woods which signifies the love for Golf among the professionals.
 This is the aptest example of having creativity as an element in a B2B campaign.

 Well, Accenture might be pretty old for you to connect with.
 But the recent WeWork commercial should have caught your eyes.
 It relies on the quote that Actions speak better than words.
 You can have a commercial for 30 seconds or 10 seconds or even 5 seconds.
 However you tweak it, the messaging still gets to the point.